5 UK Motley Fool Discussion Board Alternatives

 • Profile pages for posters

-The creators of Fool UK have been incredibly open about their feelings on this change.
+The creators of Fool UK had been incredibly open about their feelings on this change.
 Not only this, but they have been vocal with their gratitude to all the members of the group.
 One thing is for sure, it is certainly going to missed, especially by those who have taken great value in the tips and hints found there over the past 20 years.

 Discussion groups just like the one at Fool UK are incredibly useful.
-They quickly become places that you can share your own thoughts, opinions and advice on what can be a tricky area to master.
+They quickly becomeΒ places that you can share your own thoughts, opinions and advice on what can be a tricky area to master.

 Investment is an area that you often have to make decisions that are outside of your knowledge, meaning that having someone on hand to sound off with can be extremely helpful.

-So, whilst it may be the end of an era, it certainly doesn’t mean that all those helpful and insightful tips found on the discussion boards will be forgotten.
+So, whilst it may have been the end of an era, it certainly doesn’t mean that all those helpful and insightful tips found on the discussion boards will be forgotten.
 In fact, we are sure that Fool UK led to a number of fantastic investments for those who visited it and this should long continue!

 Scroll to Top